Austrian Audio Hi-X55 review

 Sound

 The Austrian Audio Hi-X55 relay music with tempo and rhythms fully intact, with a tight snappy bass that is in no way overbearing – a fault that some closed-back over-ear headphones could be accused of.
-James Blake’s Limit To Your Love is a regular test go-to due to the bass that kicks in at intervals through the track, and each bass pulse is clearly rendered, with clean edges to the notes and almost no blurring.
+James Blake’s Limit To Your Love is a regular test go-to, for the bass that kicks in at intervals through the track, and each bass pulse is clearly rendered, with clean edges to the notes and almost no blurring.
 It’s an impressive performance.

 That precision and snap continues elsewhere in the sonic range.
 The treble and midrange are clean, crisp and detailed, and everything is fairly even across the spectrum.
-However, there is a slight tendency towards brightness in the upper midrange, which brings voices to the fore but doesn’t detract from the rest of the piece.
+However, there is a slight tendency towards brightness in the upper midrange; this brings voices to the fore, but doesn’t detract from the rest of the piece.
 It does mean, though, that you should take care with any partnering electronics, and avoid equipment that errs on the brighter side of things.

 Verdict